 The first meeting of Junction Church Loughborough happened on Sunday 14th October 2012.
 The venue was screen 3 of the Odeon Cinema.
 On that first morning, the BBC East Midlands filmed and reported on the launch.
 It was incredibly favourable – and as a result, numbers of people visited the church over the next few weeks.
 You can watch the video below.

-The cinema continued to be our regular Sunday venue for the next three and a half years until we moved to our current Sunday venue – a brand new theatre in Loughborough College.
+The cinema continued to be our regular Sunday venue for the next three and a half years until we moved to a brand new theatre in Loughborough College.
 This has been amazing.
+After three and a half years of meeting at Loughborough College, we began outgrowing the venue.
+This led to us moving to our current venue, De Lisle College.
 Today, the Junction Church Loughborough continues to grow from strength to strength.
 Dozens of people serve in the life of the church and a generation is emerging who are passionate about serving God.

 So what’s next for the Junction Church in Loughborough?
 We believe the best chapters are yet to be written.